MicrosoftDocs/memdocs/windows-365/enterprise/resize-cloud-pc.md

 Resizing doesn't let you downsize disk space.

-When using OneDrive for Business, resizing preserves user data.
+When using OneDrive, resizing preserves user data.
 Users will be able to access all of their data after the resizing is finished.

 ## Requirements